backupbrew/switchbrew/Applet Manager services.md

 \[7.0.0+\] User-processes now use BeginVrModeEx/EndVrModeEx instead of [\#SetVrModeEnabled](#SetVrModeEnabled "wikilink").
-Prior to using using BeginVrModeEx, [pctl](Parental%20Control%20services.md "wikilink") IsStereoVisionPermitted is used and an error is thrown if not allowed by pctl.
+Prior to using using BeginVrModeEx, [pctl](Parental%20Control%20services.md "wikilink") IsStereoVisionPermitted is used and error 0xD08E is thrown if not allowed by pctl.

 ### GetEventHandle